asim/emque/README.md

 ### Run Proxy

-MQ can be run as a proxy.
-It will publish or subscribe to all MQ servers.
+MQ can be run as a proxy which includes clustering, sharding and auto retry features.

+Clustering: Publish and subscribe to all MQ servers

 ```shell
 mq --proxy --servers=10.0.0.1:8081,10.0.0.1:8082,10.0.0.1:8083
 ```

-Shard requests to a single server
+Sharding: Requests are sent to a single server based on topic

 ```shell
 mq --proxy --servers=10.0.0.1:8081,10.0.0.1:8082,10.0.0.1:8083 --select=shard